 Contractors must issue a payment statement to each subcontractor who has suffered tax on payments.
 The statement may cover all payments in a tax month, or each individual payment.
 Although there is no prescribed format, payment statements must include certain information, and HMRC provide a suitable format on the internet at www.hmrc.gov.uk.
 There is a penalty for failure to issue payment statements to subcontractors.

-Each tax month, contractors are required to make a return of all payments to subcontractors, including those that did not suffer tax on payments.
+Each tax month, contractors are required to make an online return of all payments to subcontractors, including those that did not suffer tax on payments.
 The return can be made on paper or online, but must be filed within 14 days of the end of the tax month - that is by 19th of each month.
 Nil returns are required when no payments have been made.
 The penalty for late returns is a minimum of £100 and this is charged when the return is one day late, and a further penalty when it is two months late.
 After six months the penalty is a percentage of the tax on the return, subject to a minimum of £300.
 Note that the penalties will apply even if no subcontractors have been paid in the period (a nil return).

 The return also includes declarations by the contractor that all subcontractors needing verification have been verified, and that employment status has been considered, and that none of the subcontractors listed is an employee.